shahhyash/FileCompression/README.md

 We start by building an AVL tree from the `HuffmanCodebook` file which stores all available tokens and their respective encodings.
 After that, we iterate through the input file to fetch all tokens to compress, and lookup their respective encodings for each token, and write them, in order, in the compressed file.

+We found the overall time complexity for this process to be dependent on the number of tokens in the file, which could be up to `n` characters.
+We use the AVL tree, once again, to store these tokens, and therefore, our bottlenecks reside in the lookup time, as well as insertion time for the AVL tree, giving us a big O time complexity for this process of `O(n*log(n))`.

+Regarding space complexity, we will be storing all tokens in memory to iterate through them for encoding purposes.
+Therefore, our big O space complexity for this process will be `O(n)`.

 ## Decompressing Files

 When decompressing fies, we employed the Huffman Tree to optimize the process.
 We leveraged the fact each encoding string reflected left/right moves for the binary tree when we searched for the token that was originally stored.